 Twenty years ago it would have been a pretty straightforward noughts and crosses-size affair.
 But these days it looks like a giant Connect 4 board.
 Coupé SUV a bit bigger than a mid-size executive SUV?
 But of course.

 And now this 2 Series Coupé.
-Not to be confused with the new front-wheel-drive 2 Series Active Tourer, the 2 Series coupé is to the 1 Series what the 4 Series Coupé is to the 3 Series.
+Not to be confused with the new front-wheel-drive 2 Series Active Tourer and Gran Tourer, the 2 Series coupé is to the 1 Series what the 4 Series Coupé is to the 3 Series.
 Geddit?
 It’s a rear-drive, two-door, three-box variant of the 1 Series that, while effectively a replacement for the old 1 Series coupé, is said to offer more space and style than the old car did.

-And thus far, it’s a car we’ve been mightily impressed, including by the two descendants of the 1 Series M Coupé - in the form of the M240i and M2 that sits atop the range.
+And thus far, we’ve been mightily impressed, including by the two descendants of the 1 Series M Coupé - in the form of the M240i and M2 that sits atop the range.
 You could argue that the 2 Series Coupé’s history is quite short, extending as the direct lineage does only as far back as its 1 Series coupé predecessor.

-But BMW has a long history of three-box coupés with the presence of a number 2 in the name, starting with the 1600-2 of 1966 and followed up by the splendid 2002 in 1968, whose turbocharged version BMW would doubtless cite as an inspiration for the new M235i.
+But BMW has a long history of three-box coupés with the presence of a number 2 in the name, starting with the 1600-2 of 1966 and followed up by the splendid 2002 in 1968, whose turbocharged version BMW would doubtless cite as an inspiration for the new M240i.

-Trim levels for the new 2 Series comprise SE, Sport and M Sport, and engine options consist of a range of petrol and diesel units.
+Trim levels for the 2 Series comprise of SE, Sport, M Sport and M Sport Plus, and engine options consist of a range of petrol and diesel units.
 BMW offers the 218i 1.5-litre three-cylinder, 220i and 228i 2.0-litre four-cylinder petrols, and the hot straight-six M240i petrol, while the diesel range is punctuated by the 2.0-litre four-cylinder 218d, 220d and 225d.
 Topping the range is the smallest official M car made by BMW in the shape of the 365bhp M2, which uses a more powerful tune of the unit under the M240i's bonnet.